Call for Abstracts

 How to submit an abstract

-Following review you will be informed by Wednesday 22nd May whether your contribution has been:
+Following review you will be informed in June whether your contribution has been:

 (iii) not accepted.

-Once your abstract has been submitted all presenting authors will be required to register by Wednesday 14th June in order to secure their place in the programme.
+Once an abstract has been accepted all presenting authors will be required to register by Wednesday 14th June in order to secure their place in the programme.

-- Notification will be sent to authors by Wednesday 22nd May.
+- Notification will be sent to authors in June.

 - When notified of acceptance, presenters are required to accept their offer by registering for the congress by Wednesday 14th June.
 Failure to register will result in the abstract being removed from the programme.